Please click on this link for the Learning Leadership Book Summary.

 Angela Duckworth – “Grit is sticking with your future, day in, day out, not just for the week, not just for the month, but also for years, and working really hard to make that future a reality.”

-“…just because you have talent for something isn’t a guarantee you’ll become great at it.
+“…just because you have a talent for something isn’t a guarantee you’ll become great at it.
 To do that, you need to get gritty.”

 “Psychologists, intrigued by people who experience a high degree of stress and yet can cope with it positively, discovered that such individuals have a distinctive attitude toward stress, which they call “psychological hardiness.”
 Hardiness is a pattern of attitudes and skills that enable people to respond adaptively under high-stress conditions.